Curry Nirvana

 Curry Nirvana for me has always been the taste of the curries I remember from those earlier days in the UK and I’m constantly searching for the right ingredients to re-create that amazing taste experience, at home.

 I’ve had many Indian curries in many different cities.
-My favourite restaurant for the last 6 years has been Marinades Indian Restaurant in Cairns.
+My favourite restaurant since the early 2000’s has been Marinades Indian Restaurant in Cairns.
 Their Vindaloo’s are superb.

 There is no better way to cook a curry than to use fresh ingredients.
 I often use ‘Spice Kits’ which contain ground spices and dried fresh ingredients.
 Some are disappointing, either not fresh or missing ingredients, some are very good.